cyberxander90/gulp-handlebars-file-include/README.md

 ## Handlebars Helpers
 * **fileInclude**

-This helper receive the path as `string`, of an external file used to compile with handlebars and included the compiled result.
+This helper receive the path as `string`, of an external file used to compile with handlebars and included the compiled result.<br/>
 You can pass parameters used to compile the external file in the way **arg1=value1 arg2=value2 ...**

 * **eval**

-This helper receive an expression as `string`, this expression is evaluated and return its result.
+This helper receive an expression as `string`, this expression is evaluated and return its result.<br/>
 You can access to context properties in the expression, using the **this** keyword